Developmental Disabilities Research Reviews

-Developmental Disabilities Research Reviews (titled Mental Retardation and Developmental Disabilities Research Reviews before 2008) is a peer reviewed quarterly review journal published by John Wiley and Sons since 1995.
+Developmental Disabilities Research Reviews (titled Mental Retardation and Developmental Disabilities Research Reviews before 2008) was a peer reviewed quarterly review journal published by John Wiley and Sons since 1995.
 It addresses itself to "neuroscientists, geneticists, neurodevelopmental pediatricians, and behavioral scientists interested in clinical or basic science research in aspects of brain development and function."
+It ceased publication in 2014.

 The review is abstracted in the major relevant indices, including Medline and ERIC.